Mega Man Network Transmission: Plot

 The storyline of Mega Man Network Transmission takes place during the first decade of the 21st century ("200X"), one month after the original Mega Man Battle Network.
 Following the defeat of the "Life Virus", the ultimate weapon of Dr. Wily and the "WWW (World Three)" criminal organization, Lan Hikari and his network navigator (NetNavi) MegaMan.EXE return to a life of ease.
-However, no sooner does Lan begin to relax when he hears of a mysterious and destructive computer virus called the "Zero Virus" that infects Navis and causes mayhem via his personal information terminal (PET) e-mail.
-Lan has other qualms to deal with however, receiving an e-mail detailing fellow NetNavi Roll.EXE being trapped in the internet.
+However, not long after Lan begins to relax, he soon learns of a mysterious and destructive computer virus called the "Zero Virus" that infects Navis and causes mayhem via his "PErsonal information Terminal (PET)" email.
+Lan has other qualms to deal with however, as he receives an email which reveals that fellow NetNavi Roll.EXE is trapped in the Internet.
 MegaMan goes to save her, finding an infected FireMan.EXE as the cause of trouble.
-Defeating him, the duo talk to FireMan's operator and former member of the WWW, Mr. Match, and learn of the vaccine being distributed to amend the Zero Virus is actually doing just the opposite, having caused FireMan to go berserk.
+Defeating him, the duo talk to FireMan's operator and former member of the WWW, Mr. Match, and learn that the vaccine being distributed to amend the Zero Virus is actually doing just the opposite, having caused FireMan to go berserk.

 Confirming this with Lan's father, Dr. Yuichiro Hikari, the two set out to search for the cure of the problem, finding many situations of pragmatic Navis infected and causing mayhem.
 Stopping all of them and returning them to their respective operators, the two eventually discover more clues leading to the remnants of the WWW.
 It is revealed that a powerful Navi called StarMan.EXE has been distributing the virus.
 After defeating StarMan, Lan and MegaMan engage in a climactic battle against the powerful super virus Zero himself.
 However, at the conclusion of the battle, just as the finishing blow is about to be delivered to Zero, the heroes discover he is not evil.
 Yuichiro then transforms him into a full-fledged Navi.
-However, their happiness is short-lived as a former member of the WWW simply called "Professor" reveals this was all part of his scheme to revive the dreaded Life Virus.
+However, their happiness is short-lived as a former member of the WWW, simply called "Professor", reveals this was all part of his scheme to revive the dreaded Life Virus.
 Analyzing clues, Lan and MegaMan engage and defeat the newly upgraded Life Virus R and use Zero's observation powers to eventually bring the Professor to justice.
 There is dialogue at the end of the game between ShadowMan.EXE and his operator Mr. Dark, leading the plot into the next chronological installment, Mega Man Battle Network 2.